dallinwebb/academic-kickstart/content/project/tt_board_games/index.md

   focal_point = "Smart"
 +++

-# Data Exploration Workflow
+# Code walk through

-Load in the usual packages, and ggthemes so I can use the fivethrityeight ggplot2 theme.
+Load in the usual packages, and ggthemes so I can use the fivethirtyeight ggplot2 theme.

 ```r
 library(tidyverse)